TalariaSoftware/ncmanager-help/board/bac-forms.md

 ---

 The board
+of the neighborhood council
+exercises all
-of the neighborhood council exercises all of the government authority of the neighborhood council.
+of the governmental authority
+of the neighborhood council.
 That includes the financial authority to spend neighborhood council funds.
-But for the City Clerk to direct those funds, according to the board's decision, they need a documentation that indicating what the board's decision was.
-This is known as the Board Action Certification form, or BAC for short.
+For the City Clerk
+to direct those funds,
+according to the board's decisions, they need documentation indicating what the board's decision was.
+This is known
+as the Board Action Certification form, or BAC for short.

+A BAC can be requested
+by any city department
+as proof
-A BAC can be requested by any city department as proof of a neighborhood council board action, but most often it is required by the City Clerk's office for decisions regarding neighborhood council finances.
+of a neighborhood council board action, but most often it is required by the City Clerk's office for actions regarding neighborhood council finances.

-The City Clerk requires a BAC in order to:
+The City Clerk requires a BAC
+in order to:

 - approve monthly expenditure reports,[^mer]
 - send check payments to vendors,[^checkpayment]